This is the updated version of an article about confirming messages examples originally published in October 2021.

 What is an Automated Sales Funnel?
 Explained Simply

-Email subject line: We received your inquiry!
+Title: We received your inquiry!

-Email subject line: Your opinion is important to us!
+Title: Your opinion is important to us!

-Email subject line: Thank you for reviewing [Item] on [Company]
+Title: Thank you for reviewing [Item] on [Company]

-Before we take off with instructions on how to actually set up a confirmation email, let’s knock down the confirmation email samples listed above.
+Before we take off with instructions on how to set up a confirmation email, let’s knock down the confirmation email samples listed above.

 Let’s have a look at five endorsed confirmation email subject lines that will result in higher open rates: